-Where an offense subject to imposition of a fine pursuant to this Act, is minor by nature the fine may be reduced or remitted.

-The term "minor by nature" shall be prescribed by the Ministry of Finance.
+I .Where an offense subject to imposition of a fine pursuant to this Act, is minor by nature the fine may be reduced or remitted.
+II .The term "minor by nature" shall be prescribed by the Ministry of Finance (hereinafter referred to as the MOF).

-The goods which may be confiscated pursuant to this Act are not limited to those belonging to the person disposed.
+The goods which may be confiscated pursuant to this Act are not limited to those belonging to the person subject to the disposition.